3 Quick & Easy Craft Show Display Tricks to Stand Out

 Imagine the typical window displays you see when walking through the mall.

-Now imagine a window display that is completely red.
+Now imagine a window display that is drenched in red.

 >> The backdrop and floor are red.